If your goal is to climb injury-free at a high level for many years to come, you should spend some time on kettlebell training.

 You can use kettlebell swings to challenge yourself.

-Add some cardiorespiratory demand.
-Why don’t you do 300m run, or 300m row as fast as possible, and then perform 20 reps of swings.
+- Add some cardiorespiratory demand.
+Why don’t you do a 300m run, or 300m row as fast as possible, and then perform 20 reps of swings.

-This is how big guys get weak.
+- This is how big guys get weak.
 And it’s also a great assessment method to see what is missing.
-Your technique may be perfect when you fresh.
+Your technique may be perfect when you are fresh.

-But once you get out of breath, now we see people compensate.
-They round their back, they kink their neck, they don’t keep the spine neutral.
+- But once you get out of breath, now we see people compensate.
+They round their back, they kink their neck, and they don’t keep the spine neutral.

-And not only you got better aerobic adaptations in the shorter period of time.
+And not only you got better aerobic adaptations in a shorter period of time.
 You get to become a better and stronger human being.

 If you’re looking for ideas for good conditioning training for kettlebells here I got an article where I describe 5 Ways To Use Kettlebell Swings For Conditioning.

-But kettlebell swings not only can destroy you form the aerobic standpoint.
+But kettlebell swings not only can destroy you from an aerobic standpoint.

 They also challenge the grip.